abanoubha/kmt/README.md

 This is an ongoing project to achieve this [VISION](VISION.md).

-- create webpages (blog posts) dynamically.
-- edit webpages (blog posts) dynamically.
-- creating/editing can be done via __web interface__ or by editing the __markdown file__.
-- generate __static HTML webpages__ with CSS/JS, then save them in __/public__ dir to serve them to visitors.
-- no database, just plain text files such as markdown files.
-- web interface let you edit/create webpage in chunks like gutenberg.
-- GIT-based versioning, ability to maintain it in command line via VIM, NeoVIM, ..

 _note_: Kmt is named after my country Egypt.
 Egypt is called Kmt in the ancient egyptian language.

 [YouTube Channel](https://www.youtube.com/@abanoubha)